What are Medicare Parts A, B, C, and D?

 Want help making sense of it?

-As a licensed Medicare advisor serving Washington State, I'll walk you through the four parts and how they fit your life — in plain English.
+As a licensed Medicare advisor serving Washington State, I'll walk you through the four parts and how they fit your life โ in clear terms.